We have gathered a list of the different types of Murphy Beds, to make it easy to get an overview of the many models and types.

 This type is a lot similar to the sideways murphy bed above, as the pistons to lift this Murphy Bed are mounted on the side of the bed as well.

-It is primarily designed to kids rooms, and other places where you need to fit in two or more single beds.
+It is primarily designed for kids rooms and other places where you need to fit in two or more single beds.
 Click here to see a Bunk bed and couch in one.

 We have also seen it in new were apartments, where every square foot needs to be used to the maximum.